YRON98/oksana0_0.github.io/index.md

 ---

 <p style="text-align: justify;">
-I'm a doctoral candidate whose research focuses on urban sensory environments, specifically **soundscapes and smellscapes**, background in architecture, urban planning and acoustic environment in **Harbin Institute of Technology**, now exploring sensory perception in public spaces in Hong Kong, under <a href="https://scholars.cityu.edu.hk/en/persons/plindbor">prof. Lindborg</a>'s supervison.
+I'm a doctoral candidate whose research focuses on urban sensory environments, specifically <strong>soundscapes and smellscapes</strong>, background in architecture, urban planning and acoustic environment in <strong>Harbin Institute of Technology</strong>, now exploring sensory perception in public spaces in Hong Kong, under <a href="https://scholars.cityu.edu.hk/en/persons/plindbor">prof. Lindborg</a>'s supervison.
 </p>

 My work aims to enhance the understanding of how auditory and olfactory stimuli influence urban experiences and user interactions.